-- 1. The student has passed all courses in which they were enrolled for the current school year. - 2.
+- 1. The student has passed all courses in which they were enrolled for the current school year (minimum of 6 courses). - 2.
 The student's aggregate (total of six best scores) is 510 or higher, provided: - a.
 The English mark for the current grade level is included in the aggregate. - b.
 All six marks used to calculate the aggregate are 80% or higher and taken this academic/school year.

-For the purposes of calculating aggregates, scores from Higher Level IB 12 courses and Mathematics 10 may be used twice.
+For the purposes of calculating aggregates, scores from Higher Level IB 12 courses, Mathematics 10 and English 10+ may be used twice.